-The Jeans Length is James Jeans' calculation of the radius of a cloud at which pressure balances Gravity.
+The Jeans length is James Jeans's mathematical formula for the radius of a cloud at which pressure balances gravity.

 15kBT λJ = √ ————— 4πGμρ

 If a cloud with the given temperature, density and molecular mass has greater than this radius, it collapses (and the same goes for any sub-region of the cloud).
 This is a form of a relationship termed the Jeans criterion, a limit, which if exceeded, results in the collapse of a cloud, due to gravity overcoming pressure, a condition called a Jeans instability.
 Basically, it means the sum of the kinetic energy and gravitational potential energy (the latter of which is negative) is less than zero.